mksglu/mksglu/README.md

 ### Hi there 👋

-I am a full-stack JavaScript developer living in Ankara, Turkey.
+I am a full-stack JavaScript developer live in Ankara, Turkey.
 I've been developing software for seven years, and I've been blogging to share what I've learned.
 JavaScript React, Node.js, TypeScript / MongoDB and PostgreSQL / GraphQL.

 * bm.ksglu@gmail.com
 * https://mksg.lu